 Whistler has been known to winter enthusiasts for decades but the town's reputation skyrocketed as co-host of the 2010 Winter Olympics.

-Peniticton is also home to the region's airport (YYF) that offers daily flights between Vancouver, which is about a 5 hour drive away.
+Penticton is also home to the region's airport (YYF) that offers daily flights between Vancouver, which is about a 5-hour drive away.

 The Kelowna International Airport (YLW) has daily flights to and from North American destinations.

-Like Victoria, Nanaimo is located on Vancouver Island, and is a ferry ride away from Vancouver.
-Alternatively, you can fly - either by plane or helicopter.
-Nanaimo is one of the natural entry points to Vancouver Island and offers plenty in the way of swimming, scuba diving, hiking and more.
+Like Victoria, Nanaimo is located on Vancouver Island and is a ferry ride away from Vancouver.
+Alternatively, you can fly by plane or helicopter.
+Nanaimo is one of the natural entry points to Vancouver Island and offers plenty in the way of swimming, scuba diving, hiking, and more.
 Nanaimo is also namesake to the creamy chocolatey dessert square, Nanaimo bar.